FirebirdSQL/jaybird/devdoc/jdp/jdp-2023-04-disable-unsupported-protocols.md

 they are still available.
 The property will be named `enableProtocol` and accepts a comma-separated list of protocol versions to enable, or `*` to enable all available versions.
-The connection property will only enable protocols, so supported protocol versions (e.g. 13, 15, 16, 18) cannot be disabled this way.
+The connection property will only enable protocols, so supported protocol versions (i.e. 13, 15, 16, 18, for Jaybird 6) cannot be disabled this way.

 When an unknown protocol version is listed in the property, this is silently ignored, except for logging on debug-level.

-Future JDPs may propose the removal of unsupported protocols.
+Future JDPs may propose the removal of unsupported protocol versions.

 An alternative workaround for connecting with unsupported protocols is to use a native connection (e.g `jdbc:firebirdsql:native:...`).